qgis/QGIS-Documentation/docs/user_manual/working_with_vector/functions_list.rst

    form or table row"
-   "current_geometry", "The geometry of the feature currently being edited in the form or the table row" "current_parent_feature |314|", "represents the feature currently being edited in the parent form.
+   "current_geometry", "The geometry of the feature currently being edited in the form or the table row" "current_parent_feature", "represents the feature currently being edited in the parent form.
 Only usable in an embedded form context."
-   "current_parent_geometry |314|", "represents the geometry of the feature currently being edited in the parent form.
+   "current_parent_geometry", "represents the geometry of the feature currently being edited in the parent form.
 Only usable in an embedded form context."
    "form_mode", "What the form is used for, like AddFeatureMode, SingleEditMode, MultiEditMode, SearchMode, AggregateSearchMode or IdentifyMode as string."
-   "frame_duration |314|", "Temporal duration of each animation frame (as an interval value)" "frame_number |314|", "Current frame number during animation playback" "frame_rate |314|", "Number of frames per second during animation playback" "fullextent_maxx", "Maximum x value from full canvas extent (including all layers)" "fullextent_maxy", "Maximum y value from full canvas extent (including all layers)" "fullextent_minx", "Minimum x value from full canvas extent (including all layers)"
+   "frame_duration", "Temporal duration of each animation frame (as an interval value)" "frame_number", "Current frame number during animation playback" "frame_rate", "Number of frames per second during animation playback" "fullextent_maxx", "Maximum x value from full canvas extent (including all layers)" "fullextent_maxy", "Maximum y value from full canvas extent (including all layers)" "fullextent_minx", "Minimum x value from full canvas extent (including all layers)"